 Most of the better restaurants in the area are inland and require a car to visit.
 For breakfast or brunch, venture inland to try Wildflower Cafe.
 For lunch, try Cristino’s Coal Oven Pizza.
 Or for healthy Latin food, Pico Rojo.
 For dinner, drive to Dunedin to the Black Pearl.
 Travel a little south to Indian Rocks Beach for the pleasantly surprising Tapas Garden Bistro & Wine Bar.

-But if you don’t care about fine dining, or your health, definitely try Clearwater’s contribution to world cuisine: the Buffalo Grouper sandwich.
-This tasty bastardization of the ubiquitous Buffalo Chicken sandwich has achieved near legendary status thanks to Frenchy’s, a local chain of seafood shanties.
+But if you don’t care about fine dining, or your health, definitely try Clearwater’s contribution to global cuisine: the Buffalo Grouper sandwich.
+This tasty bastardization of the now-ubiquitous Buffalo Chicken sandwich has achieved near legendary status thanks to Frenchy’s, a local chain of seafood shanties.

-The sandwich is essentially a deep-fried filet of a locally caught white fish called grouper.
-And, like the chicken wings you’ll find at countless restaurants all over Western New York, it’s drowned in “Buffalo” sauce, a mixture of butter and hot sauce ranging in spiciness from Mild all the way up to Colorectal Cancer.
-The Buffalo Grouper sandwich’s awesomeness is irrefutable and if you haven’t had one yet, you probably haven’t had the fire-shits, either (totally worth it, though).
+The Buffalo Grouper sandwich is essentially a deep-fried filet of a locally caught white fish called grouper.
+And, like the chicken wings you’ll find at countless restaurants all over Western New York, it’s drowned in “Buffalo” sauce, a mixture of butter and Frank’s hot sauce ranging in spiciness from Mild all the way up to Colorectal Cancer.
+The sandwich’s awesomeness is irrefutable and if you haven’t had one yet, you probably haven’t had the fire-shits, either (totally worth it, though).

 Oh, and…I think they serve some kind of food or something.

 Clearwater is home to the very first Hooter’s restaurant on Gulf-To-Bay Boulevard.
 Built on the site of another failed restaurant (“World’s Worst Pizza,” I kid you not), Hooters was the brainchild of six Clearwater businessmen allegedly looking for a tax write-off.
 Much like the play/movie, “The Producers,” these guys were advised by their accountant to start a business that was guaranteed to fail (allowing them to write the costs off their taxes).
-To that end, they purposely chose the offensive name, “Hooters” — American slang for women’s breasts (see a more complete list of names here).
+To that end, they purposely chose the offensive name, “Hooters”—American slang for women’s breasts (see a more complete list here).

 The businessmen’s plan to fail most likely would’ve succeeded had it not been for a large-breasted waitress named Lynne Austin (not to be confused with Lynn Austin, the smaller-breasted religious novelist).
-While employed as a “Hooter’s girl,” Lynne came to the attention of Playboy magazine who asked her to appear and mentioned her occupation as a Hooter’s restaurant waitress.
+While employed as a “Hooter’s girl,” Lynne came to the attention of Playboy magazine who asked her to appear in a photo shoot, and she mentioned her occupation as a Hooter’s restaurant waitress.

 Had the owners opened Hooter’s in any other town, the morally outraged citizenry would’ve picketed them out of business before they even opened.
 Had they opened Hooter’s in a less sexually repressed time, the media wouldn’t have found the restaurant’s theme so salacious.